5-Day Maui Itinerary: A Dream Vacation

 Travel writer Michelle Joy quit her job at a magazine to start a blog and explore the world.
 Now, she helps other women to adventure independently and publishes detailed travel itineraries for destinations in the U.S. and Europe.
 Find out more

 Spending five days in Maui will give you enough time to relax by the waves and try out some one-of-a-kind experiences.
-And this guide will show you what you can’t miss on your trip to this spectacular Hawaiian island.
+And this 5-day Maui itinerary will show you what you can’t miss on your trip to this spectacular Hawaiian island.

 Day 1: Beaches and snorkeling

-Spend your first day in South Maui soaking up the sun at some of the island’s best beaches and snorkeling spots before indulging in a welcoming luau.
+Spend the first of your 5-day Maui itinerary in South Maui soaking up the sun at some of the island’s best beaches and snorkeling spots before indulging in a welcoming luau.

 Hit the waves at Wailea Beach